 Designed to increase students' abilities to deal orally and culturally with a variety of subjects related to everyday life, employment, current events, and travel.
 Includes review of Spanish grammar, development of more fluent command of oral patterns, and more active control of vocabulary.
 Practice with native Spanish speakers required in a practicum setting.
 Required of all Spanish majors and minors.
-PREREQUISITE: SPAN 2020.
+EXPECTATION: SPAN 2020.

-3100 Spanish for the Professions
+310x Spanish for the Professions

-Designed for students combining a Spanish major or minor with a major in the areas of business, health care, ministry, social work, or law enforcement, this course will give students the linguistic and cultural knowledge needed to function in Spanish in their designated fields.
-Only one section of SPAN 3100 may be counted toward completion of the Spanish major or minor.
-PREREQUISITE: SPAN 3010, 3020; for all except the health-care professions, which requires SPAN 2020.
-OFFERED: Spanish for Social Work and Criminal Justice offered Semester I 2012-13; Spanish for Business Semester II 2012-13 and Spanish for health-care professions offered 2013-14 and Spanish for Ministry offered 2013-14.
+Designed for students combining a Spanish major or minor with a major in an area of business, health care, ministry, social work or law enforcement, this course will give students the linguistic and cultural knowledge needed to function in Spanish in their designated fields.
+Only one section of Spanish 310X may be counted toward completion of the Spanish major or minor.
+PREREQUISITE: SPAN 3010 and 3020; for all except the health care professions and ministry, which require SPAN 2020.